HagarHussein/seleniumFramework/README.md

 1. Download and install Maven
 2. Download Eclips with Java JDK
 3. Install TestNG
-4. Create a new maven project inside Eclipse
+4. Pull the project into Eclipse on your machine
-5. Replace the main and test folders with the equivalent seleniumFramework folders from this project as well as the pom.xml file
-6. Download chromedriver.exe and place it inside a newly created "Resources" folder inside the main hierarchy of the project
+5. Download chromedriver.exe and place it inside a newly created "Resources" folder inside the main hierarchy of the project
-7. Create "Reports", "Screenshots" and "Responses" to have the outputs generated inside of them
-8. Run "SignUpAndLogin.java" class as a "TestNG Test"
+6. Run testng.xml file
+7. open cmd and type the following command "Allure serve <allure-results folder location on your disk>"

 ```
-Notes: After the test case execution, the API response will be saved in the "Responses" folder.
+Notes: If the above steps didn't work, you can simply create a new maven project and replace the pages and tests files inside your project
 ```
 ![Project hierarchy sample](https://github.com/HagarHussein/seleniumFramework/blob/master/Capture.PNG)
 ## Features

-* Data Driven Testing Framework - *Fetching data from a JSON file using TestNG @BeforeTest annotation.*
+* Data Driven Testing Framework - *Fetching data from a JSON file using TestNG @BeforeTest annotation and json file.*
 * Object Oriendted Design - *Using Page Object Model design pattern.*
-* Customized TestNG Report - *Include a screenshot for the failed steps.*
+* Customized TestNG Report - *Using Allure report that includes a screenshot for the failed steps and a description for each test.*
 * HTTP Interceptor for the sign up API request - *Response is saved in a HTML file.*
 * Assertion errors recovery and exception handeling - *Using hard assertions, waits and try and catch*
+* 23 automated test cases for the positive and negative scenarios

 ## Componenets